/shethepeople/media/media_files/2025/08/20/isabella-ferrer-justin-baldoni-blake-lively-2025-08-20-13-07-51.png)

 Justin Baldoni’s Response To Blake Lively's Suit

-In response to Lively's claims, Justin Baldoni filed a defamation case against her and her husband.
+In response to Lively's claims, Justin Baldoni filed a $400-million defamation case against her and her husband.
 He also accused the New York Times of misrepresenting facts about the case in their article on December 21, titled 'We Can Bury Anyone': Inside a Hollywood Smear Machine.
 Baldoni, along with his publicists Melissa Nathan and Jennifer Abel, is accusing the NYT of libel and invasion of privacy, claiming that the article misrepresents facts and misleads readers with a 'cherry-picked' narrative.

 Author Colleen Hoover Responds